moov-io/terms-dictionary/README.md

 - **ICL (Image Cash Letter)**<a id="icl"></a>: See [Check 21](#check-21).

 - **interchange fee**<a id="interchange"></a>: In credit card processing, this refers to the fees paid by the acquiring bank to the issuing bank to compensate for transaction-related costs.
 Card networks like Visa and Mastercard establish interchange fee rates, which vary by merchant size, merchant type, transaction amount, and card type.

+- **International Bank Account Number (IBAN)**<a id="iban"></a>: An alphanumeric code composed of up to 34 characters that identifies an individual account in an international transaction.

 - **ISO (Independent Sales Organization)**<a id="iso-sales"></a>: In merchant services, this refers to an independent credit card processing company, often an approved entity reselling services from a larger company, such as First Data, under its own company name.